Array Functions

 associate (array $array, mixed $path): array|\stdClass

-// converting to an associative array using a simple key
+// convert to an associative array using a simple key

 $arr = [